Rise to Success: Career Highlights of Paul George

 On December 10, 2020, Paul George signed a four-year, $190 million contract extension with the Clippers.

-In 2021, the Los Angeles Clippers appeared in their first trip to the Conference Finals during Paul George's tenure.
+In 2021, the Los Angeles Clippers, with Paul George, made their first trip to the Conference Finals.

-In 2022, Paul George's signature footwear and apparel line with Nike ended.
+Paul George's signature footwear and apparel line with Nike ended in 2022.

 July 6, 2024: Signed with the Philadelphia 76ers

-On July 6, 2024, Paul George signed with the Philadelphia 76ers and chose to wear jersey number 8 as a tribute to Kobe Bryant, as his previous numbers were retired by the franchise.
+On July 6, 2024, Paul George signed with the Philadelphia 76ers and chose to wear jersey number 8 as a tribute to Kobe Bryant, since his previous numbers were retired by the team.

-As of 2024, Paul George is playing for the Philadelphia 76ers.
+As of 2024, Paul George plays for the Philadelphia 76ers.

 In 2024, Paul George announced that Nike would re-release his earlier sneaker models.